The-Leo/PROGRAMMING-NOTES/README.md

 Don't hesitate to fork or clone.
 I have named the files according to their content for easy identification.
 You are welcome to contribute!

+## RULES FOR CONTRIBUTING
+- Fork the repository
+- Push your commits to a new branch in your own version of the repo
+- Create a pull request

 Enjoy!